Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Empirical analysis

-The quarterly results again demonstrate that the ESN yields competitive and often leading accuracy compared to traditional forecasting models.
+The quarterly results again demonstrate that the ESN yields competitive accuracy compared to traditional forecasting models.
 The ESN-0306 is the best performer in terms of mean MASE, indicating strong overall scale-normalized accuracy across all series.
 It also achieves the best median sMAPE, suggesting highly reliable performance for the majority of time series.
-While ETS slightly outperforms the ESN on mean sMAPE, the difference is small, and the ESN's advantage in median sMAPE implies better robustness with respect to outliers or series with irregular patterns.
-In terms of computational efficiency, the ESN strikes a good balance: it is faster than ARIMA and TBATS and still delivers superior or near-superior accuracy.
+While ETS slightly outperforms the ESN on mean sMAPE, the difference is small, and the ESN's advantage in median sMAPE implies less sensitivity to some large errors or irregular series.
+In terms of computational efficiency, the ESN strikes a good balance: it is faster than ARIMA and TBATS and still delivers competitive accuracy.
 This makes the ESN particularly attractive for applications where both accuracy and speed are important.
 Overall, for quarterly data the ESN again ranks among the best methods and even leads in several key metrics, confirming the method's suitability for low-frequency univariate forecasting tasks.

-The results show that the proposed, purely feedback-driven ESN can outperform or compete with well-established, statistical forecasting methods like ARIMA, ETS, THETA, and TBATS.
-Additionally, Tables \ref{tab:mase-monthly}, \ref{tab:smape-monthly}, \ref{tab:mase-quarterly} and \ref{tab:smape-quarterly} in the Appendix display the results for both datasets and both metrics in more detail: the tables report several descriptive statistics like the minimum and maximum values, first and third quartiles and the standard deviation, summarizing the distribution of forecast error metrics.
+Overall, the results show that the proposed autoregressive ESN is empirically competitive with established statistical forecasting methods in the considered setting.
+The evidence is strongest under mean MASE, while the ranking is more mixed under sMAPE and median-based measures.
+Thus, the results support the use of the ESN as a competitive alternative, but not as a uniformly superior method across all metrics and frequencies.
+Additional detail is provided in Tables \ref{tab:mase-monthly}, \ref{tab:smape-monthly}, \ref{tab:mase-quarterly}, and \ref{tab:smape-quarterly} in the Appendix, which report descriptive statistics of the forecast errors, including the minimum, first quartile, mean, median, third quartile, maximum, and standard deviation.

+Before summarizing the main findings, several aspects of the empirical design should be kept in mind.
+The analysis is based on filtered monthly and quarterly M4 series with at most 20 years of history, so the results refer to this forecasting setting rather than to the full M4 benchmark.
+Moreover, the ESN specification is intentionally simple and uses only the first autoregressive lag as input; richer input structures, including explicit seasonal lags, may lead to different results.
+The comparison focuses on standard statistical forecasting benchmarks, while fully trained neural forecasting models and more advanced reservoir computing variants are left for future work.
+Finally, the results are reported for the reservoir initialization scheme used in this study and without formal statistical significance testing.
+The findings should therefore be interpreted as evidence of empirical competitiveness in the considered setting.